FIFA boss Gianni Infantino's biennial World Cup plans face strong opposition | DW | 21.12.2021

 CONCACAF, the governing body of North and Central America as well as the Caribbean, has yet to position itself clearly.
 Instead, CONCACAF President Victor Montagliani put forward a compromise proposal in early December: Instead of doubling the number of World Cups, the Confederations Cup could be revived, or a global Nations League introduced, the Canadian argued.

-The two continental associations that have provided all 21 World Cup champions to date, the European federation UEFA and the South American federation CONMEBOL are vigourously opposed to a shorter World Cup cycle.
+The two continental associations that have provided all 21 World Cup champions to date, the European federation UEFA and the South American federation CONMEBOL are vigorously opposed to a shorter World Cup cycle.

 "There are no reasons, benefits or justification for the change driven by FIFA " the CONMEBOL Council, the federation's highest body, let it be known in late October.
 "The 10 countries that make up CONMEBOL confirm that they will not participate in a World Cup organized every two years."